19 Sep Why we summarise research that seems to have nothing to do with yoga

 You will notice we occasionally write about research that seems to have nothing to do with yoga.

-Yoga by its very nature helps with pain and research backs this up
+Yoga by its very nature helps with pain and research backs this up (which doesn’t mean all yoga works for all people all of the time)

 The very nature of a complete yoga practice means it does most of the things we know are important for reducing pain: it gets people moving safely, teaches acceptance and relaxation, and improves mindfulness and focus.

-- The person is in the wrong class
+- The person is in the wrong class for the time being

 - They aren’t doing it often enough

-The solutions to pain care lie in the nature of human behaviour
+Answers to pain care lie in the nature of human behaviour

 That’s why our research summaries cover topics like health education, psychology and social impact measurement.